 Grab your hats, sunscreen and mozzie spray... and get outdoors!
 We've got all the inspo for things to do with the kids when the sun's out in Singapore..

 One of our fave parts about raising a family in Singapore?
 The year-round summer!
 All that sunshine makes it easy peasy to make the most of the great outdoors.
 From bike rides and scooting to playgrounds and picnics, the Lion City is every kid’s paradise.
 So, if you’re wondering what to do today and want some inspo for the best outdoor activities with kids, you’ve come to the right place!
 These fun things to do outdoors in Singapore guarantee good times ahead for the whole family.
 (Psst: don’t forget to check out our list of 100 indoor activities too for when the storms roll in and the sun goes back behind the clouds!)

-Note: While every effort has been made to ensure accuracy, due to Covid-19 restrictions, operating times and openings may vary.
-Do check in directly to avoid disappointment!
+Note: While every effort has been made to ensure accuracy, operating times and openings may change without prior notice.
+Do check directly to avoid disappointment!

 Outdoor playgrounds, parks and green spaces